KaiHotz/react-rollup-boilerplate/README.md

 #### Deploy Storybook to GitHub Pages

-Make sure the repository url in `package.json` file is set to your repository url, then:
+Make sure the homepage url in `package.json` file is set to your githup pages url, then:

 ```
 yarn deploy